oskar-j/fastcat/README.md

 #### What are biggest drawbacks of Fastcat?

-DBpedia SKOS file is prone to constant change, which means: a) *loading data* in fastcat can stop working in some distant future, b) it takes around 40 MB of your transfer (size depends on selected language).
+DBpedia SKOS file is prone to constant change, which means that *downloading Wikipedia data* from web can stop working in some distant future.
+Moreover, due to the [infrastructure of Redis](http://www.mikeperham.com/2015/09/24/storing-data-with-redis/), you can have a maximum number of 16 languages (1 slot for a language).
+Last but not least, it takes around `40 MB` of your web transfer (size depends on the selected language) to download a single SKOS file.

 #### Which Python versions are supported?